 P1.
 Plant genes determine individual phenotypes which can have cascading effects on associated species and entire communities of organisms (reviewed in Whitham et al. 2012).
 These community-level responses are mediated by variation in host-plant phenotypes (Carmona et al. 2011; Barbour et al. 2015).
 Both genotype and the environment determine host-plant phenotypes; however, the relative importance of plant genotype vs. environmental factors in affecting associated communities still remains an open question (Hersch-Green et al. 2011; Tack et al. 2012).
 This is important to know because it’ll determine if/when a genes-to-ecosystems approach is warranted (Whitham et al. 2006).
 While the importance of host-plant genetic variation for associated communities is well-established in single common garden experiments where environmental variation is minimized, the relevance of genetic variation for communities

 P2.
-Identifying key gaps in past GxE studies

-- To date, there have been several studies that examine the relative importance of plant genotype vs. the environment on associated communities, especially arthropods.
+To date, there have been several studies that examine the relative importance of plant genotype vs. the environment on associated communities, especially arthropods.
 These studies fall into the following categories: common gardens at large spatial scales (think Ayco Tack and a bit of Marc Johnson with scale-dependent hypothesis); manipulating presence of herbivores and seeing how that affects the preference and performance of other herbivores; manipulating access of predators (mainly ants) to see how that affects multi-trophic interactions.

 - Few studies actively measure plant traits or other characteristics of the environment to try and understand how the direct and indirect effects of plant genotype and the environment on associated communities.